TheMasterOfSkill/SysProg/README.md

 # Systemnahe Programmierung
-Repository containing practical work and excercises from DHBW lecture "Systemnahe Programmierung" in SS20, given by J. Wagner.
+Repository containing practical work and excercises from DHBW lecture "Systemnahe Programmierung", given by J. Wagner in SS2020.